Roger Guenveur Smith: Early life

-Smith was born on July 27, 1955 in Berkeley, California, the son of Helen Guenveur, a dentist, and Sherman Smith, a judge.
-He attended Loyola High School in Los Angeles,and graduated from Occidental College (American Studies) in Los Angeles.
+Roger Guenveur Smith was born on July 27, 1955, in Berkeley, California, the son of Helen Guenveur, a dentist, and Sherman Smith, a judge.
+He attended Loyola High School in Los Angeles, and graduated from Occidental College with a degree in American Studies.
 He then studied at Yale University in New Haven, Connecticut, where he successfully auditioned for the Drama School and switched his pursuit of a graduate degree in history.
-Additionally, Smith studied at the Keskidee Arts Centre in London, England.
+Additionally, Smith studied at the Keskidee Arts Centre in London.